 7. Educate Your Team

-Ensure that your marketing and finance teams are aware of the DST fee and its implications.
-Provide training on best practices for managing advertising budgets and optimizing campaigns in light of the additional cost.
+Ensure marketing and finance teams understand the DST fee and best practices for managing budgets and optimizing campaigns.

 The Future of Digital Services Taxation